appium/appium/docs/en/writing-running-appium/caps.md

 client's language, but at the end of the day, they are sent over to Appium as JSON objects.

+Desired Capabilities can be scripted in the webDriver test or set within the Appium Server GUI (via an Inspector Session)

 Some important capabilities are demonstrated in the following example:

 ```json